Want to vend at the Yellow Springs Street Fair?

 PLEASE read the FAQ thoroughly before contacting.
 Thank you.

-Applications for the October 13, 2018 Street Fair are no longer available.
+Applications for the June 8, 2019 Street Fair are not yet available.

 - PLEASE refer to the FAQ above to determine which application you should use BEFORE filling out an application.

 - Please note that these are the ONLY official vendor applications for the Yellow Springs Street Fair.
 If you have applied and paid somewhere else, you have applied for a private property and will not be part of the official festival.